GAR Memorial Foundation

 Academic Talent

-GAR Scholars must have high grades and standardized test scores; not necessarily the highest, but in the top 20%.
+GAR Scholars must have high grades; not necessarily the highest, but in the top 20%.
 It is essential that the applicant has already demonstrated academic excellence and/or creativity in some subject area of inquiry.
 An example would be experience or achievements in research.
 GAR is looking for students who have challenged themselves with their academic programs and who demonstrate a passion for learning.

 Extracurricular Activities